News News

 Other Organizations

 The BBJ’s Sample and Data Access Committee is an organization composed of internal and external experts.
-When researchers from academic research institutions or private companies who aim to realize tailor-made medicine or develop new diagnostic or therapeutic methods wish to use BBJ’s samples and data, their requests are reviewed by the Sample and Data Access Committee.
-In addition, an Advisory Board consisting of experts from external organizations and an ELSI Committee have been organized to give advice and recommendations on BBJ based on their respective knowledge and expertise.
+When researchers from academic research institutions or private companies who aim to realize genomic medicine or develop new diagnostic or therapeutic methods wish to use BBJ’s samples and data, their requests are reviewed by the Sample and Data Access Committee.
+In addition, an Advisory Board consisting of experts from external organizations and an ELSI Committee have been organized to give advice and recommendations on the BBJ based on their respective knowledge and expertise.

 Cooperative Medical Institutions

-BBJ has collected biological samples and data from patients who collaborated in the study with the generous cooperation of 12 medical institutions nationwide since the project’s inception in 2003.
+The BBJ has collected biological samples and data from patients who collaborated in the study with the generous cooperation of 12 medical institutions nationwide since the project’s inception in 2003.

 12 Cooperative Medical Institutes

-Osaka Medical Center for Cancer and Cardiovascular DiseasesThe Cancer Institute Hospital of JFCR
+Nihon UniversityOsaka Medical Center for Cancer and Cardiovascular Diseases

-Juntendo UniversityTokyo Metropolitan Institute of Gerontology
+Tokushukai HospitalsTokyo Metropolitan Institute of Gerontology

 Other Cooperating Organizations

-To promote the utilization of data obtained from the analysis of biological samples, genome data and omics data are made publicly available in public databases such as the NBDC Human Database and the Genome Restriction Sharing Database (AGD) by DBCLS.
-BBJ also collaborates with the Japan Clinical Oncology Group (JCOG), the Japan Children’s Cancer Group (JCCG), and the National Hospital Organization (NHO) to store samples collected by these groups.
+To promote the utilization of data obtained by the analysis of biological samples, genome data and omics data are made available in public databases such as the NBDC Human Database and the Genome Restriction Sharing Database (AGD) by DBCLS.
+The BBJ also collaborates with the Japan Clinical Oncology Group (JCOG), the Japan Children’s Cancer Group (JCCG), and the National Hospital Organization (NHO) to store samples collected by these groups.

 Collaboration among biobanks

-BBJ is collaborating with domestic biobanks such as the Tohoku Medical Megabank Organization and the National Center BioBank Network (NCBN), a national center biobank network project involving six National Centers for Biomedical Research and Innovation (NC), through a cross-bank search system and other means to create a framework for users to use samples and data on across the banks.
+The BBJ is collaborating with domestic biobanks such as the Tohoku Medical Megabank Organization and the National Center BioBank Network (NCBN), a national center biobank network project involving six National Centers for Biomedical Research and Innovation (NC), through a cross-bank search system and other means to create a framework for users to use samples and data on across the banks.

 Biobank Cross Search System